-We believe that an appropriate structured curriculum and effective learning contribute to good behaviour.
-Thorough planning for the needs of individual pupils, the active involvement of pupils in their own learning, and structured feedback, we aim to avoid disaffection and alienation, which can lie at the root of poor behaviour.
+We believe that an appropriate structured curriculum and effective learning attitudes contribute to good behaviour.
+Through planning for the needs of individual pupils, the active involvement of pupils in their own learning, and structured feedback, we aim to avoid disaffection and alienation, which can lie at the root of poor behaviour.

 It follows that lessons should have clear objectives, understood by the pupils and differentiated to meet the needs of all pupils.
-Marking and record keeping can be used as a supportive activity, providing feed-back to the pupils on their progress and achievements.
+Appropriate marking (in light of COVID 19 recommendations) and record keeping can be used as a supportive activity, providing feed-back to the pupils on their progress and achievements.
 This also shows that pupils' efforts are valued and that progress matters.